 A man rides a bike across a timber bridge over a sea of plastics near the center of Accra, Ghana's capital city.
 Photo Credit: Muntaka Chasant

 Latest Plastic Pollution in Ghana Article: Plastic Pollution in Ghana: Urban Trash Heroes

 A juvenile Cuvier beaked whale washed up around March 2019 in the Philippines with nearly 90lbs of plastic bags in its stomach.
 To the shock of researchers, they found "the most plastic" they had ever seen in a whale - 16 rice sacks and plastic shopping bags tightly packed in its belly.1

 Plastics are often ingested by marine life who mistake them for food.

-A recent study published in the journal PNAS in November 2019 found pieces of plastics outnumber baby fish by 7 to 1 along the coast of West Hawaii.
+A study published in the journal PNAS in November 2019 has found that small pieces of plastics outnumber baby fish by 7 to 1 along the coast of West Hawaii.

 Single-use plastics are devastating the world’s oceans, habitats, and marine life.